cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 ## Installing Calico

+Calico enables networking and network policy in Kubernetes clusters.
+In IBM Cloud, Calico is pre-installed which allows us to configure network policies in our cluster.
+But before we do that, we need to install the Calico command line interface (CLI).

-Go to the following url to install Calico
+Go to the following url to install Calico CLI

 https://cloud.ibm.com/docs/containers?topic=containers-network_policies#cli_install

+**Note:** if you are using a Windows machine, you will need to add the `--config=calicoctl.cfg` option to all the command lines in this lab.
+It is easier if you copy the configuration file to your current directly to achive this.

 ## Configuring Calico Network policies